section-engineering-education/engineering-education/articles/tcp-node/index.md

 ### Why?
 There's already an article about [Socket.io](https://www.section.io/engineering-education/understanding-socket/), so why do we need to know this?

-Socket.io is really just an abstraction for what we've already done.
+Socket.io is really just an abstraction for what we've done here.
 The difference for us is that we had to create and parse our own protocol.
 It may be more efficient to use your own protocol than to use Socket.io's abstractions.
 Socket.io doesn't know what you plan to do, so it plans for anything.
 It sends an entire object in JSON, even if you only need one property.

 You also might not always have Socket.io, so it's nice to know how it works, in case you need to do something like this.
 At the very least, it's one less dependency you need to have.